 The estimated budget for #MangoGirls advertising on Instagram varies from almost 790K to 1.6M USD.
-Overall CPE of the campaign equals $0.24 which is a rather good result if we compare it to market values.
+The overall CPE of the campaign equals $0.24 which is a rather good result if we compare it to market values.

-The number of likes and comments the sponsored and probably sponsored posts received has been steadily growing since the mid December.
-We see the evolution from 19,4K likes and 303 comments to more than 1,3M likes and 25,7K comments as for 16th June.
+The number of likes and comments the sponsored and probably sponsored posts received has been steadily growing since mid-December.
+We see the evolution from 19,4K likes and 303 comments to more than 1,3M likes and 25,7K comments as of 16th June.
 Massive, isn’t it?
 And these are only reactions to sponsored and probably sponsored posts.

 #MangoGirls Influencer Profiles